Which Species Dealate Forecasts

 What happens if my species isn't on the dedicated list?

 You still get a forecast.
-Dealate detects locally plausible species near you (via iNaturalist and GBIF records) and scores them with a general ecological model built at the genus level from the same published literature — just without a species-specific threshold tuned to that one species yet.
+Dealate detects locally plausible species near you (via iNaturalist and GBIF records) and scores them with a general ecological model built at the genus level from the same published literature.
+It just doesn't have a species-specific threshold tuned to that one species yet.

 Will more species get dedicated thresholds?